andriipetruk/techcrunch_dataset/README.md

 For crawlin was used Scrapy.
 For more information including a list of features check the Scrapy homepage at: http://scrapy.org

-For work with data set was create jupyter notebook news_analytics.ipynb
+For work with data set was create jupyter notebook https://github.com/andriipetruk/techcrunch_dataset/blob/master/news_analytics.ipynb

 Usage